RTEMS/rtems-docs/c-user/glossary.rst

         A mask used to by the CPU to determine which pending interrupts should be serviced.
 If a pending interrupt is below the current interrupt level, then the CPU does not recognize that interrupt.

+    interrupt service
+        An *interrupt service* consists of an
+        :term:`Interrupt Service Routine` which is called with a user provided argument upon reception of an interrupt service request.
+The routine is invoked in interrupt context.
+Interrupt service requests may have a priority and an affinity to a set of processors.
+An *interrupt service* is a :term:`software component`.

     Interrupt Service Routine
         An ISR is invoked by the CPU to process a pending interrupt.